b19kiit/boardinfinity_backend_rishav/TIMELINE.md

 - Tested `mongodb` package on node js server to integrate mongodb deployed on Cloud Atlas

-- Integrated Mongodb driver on API server's program ('server.js'), develped MongoCollection class to perform operation on database's collections (in this case just the collection `tasks`)
+- Integrated Mongodb driver on API server's program ('server.js'), developed MongoCollection class to perform operation on database's collections (in this case just the collection `tasks`)

 - Further developed `server.js` to insert task to the data base and retrive the tasks form the data base